gech71/saccos/documentation/SystemDesign.md

 - **(D2) Transactions**: Tables for Loan Repayments within SACCO DB.

 **Flow Description:**
-1. A member submits a loan application via the UI.
+1. An **Admin** submits a loan application via the UI on behalf of a member.
 2. The system checks the member's eligibility against business rules in the database (e.g., savings balance, membership duration).
 This happens within the `addLoan` server action.
 3. A `Loan` record is created with a `pending` status.
 4. An admin reviews the pending loan application on the "Approve Transactions" page.
 5. The admin approves or rejects the application.
 6. Upon approval (`approveTransaction` action), the system updates the loan status to `active` and logs the disbursement details.
 An audit log is created.
-7. The member views their loan balance and repayment schedule on their profile.
+7. The **Member** views their loan balance and repayment schedule on their profile.
-8. The member (or an admin on their behalf) submits a repayment through the "Loan Repayments" page (`addLoanRepayment` action).
+8. An **Admin** submits a repayment through the "Loan Repayments" page on behalf of a member.
 A `LoanRepayment` record is created with `pending` status.
 9. The repayment is reviewed and approved by an admin on the "Approve Transactions" page.
 10. Upon approval, the `Loan`'s `remainingBalance` is updated in the database, and an audit log is created.